VamshiIITBHU14/YouTubeClone/README.md

 # YouTubeClone
 This project is a clone of YouTube.
 But the main intention is to show how to write clean code, using proper MVC patterns and re-usable coding methodologies.
-Converted from Swift2 (Source: https://www.letsbuildthatapp.com) to Swift3.
 It includes features like:
 1) Building UICollectionView all from code without using Storyboards
 2) Customisable navigation bar to match that of YouTube